ajjaic/til/proxmox.markdown

   * If using RAW VM format, then its cache should be none.
   * qcow2 has snapshot capability and file size grows dynamically

 * NIC
   * Virtio for NICs can be used if the VM is network heavy

-# Steps for creating a pfsense VM in Proxmox